No current vacancies

 - An ESR cannot have resided in the country of recruitment for more than 1 year in the last 3 years.
 FAQ mobility rule (ec.europa.eu)

 - An ESR is in the first four years of her/his research career and does not have a doctoral degree.
-FAQ career stage (ec.europa.eu)
+FAQ career stage (ec.europa.eu).

 PLATO’s ambitious and demanding training programme will require highly motivated ESRs, who will be required to perform above the average PhD student.
-The 15 PhD researchers will work together as an integrated team within a carefully designed research programme aimed at jointly developing state-of-the-art theory and methods.
+The 15 PhD researchers work together as an integrated team within a carefully designed research programme aimed at jointly developing theory and methods.

 In assessing the candidates, particular emphasis will be placed on originality and creativity of the proposal, academic qualifications, and the individual project’s fit within the overall research programme.
 Candidates must have excellent writing skills as well as English language skills.
 Teamwork will be given emphasis, as PLATO is looking for dynamic and enthusiastic candidates collaborating well with other members of a team.